AlsyCZ/projekt/README.md

 # Welcome to my School project
-This is my school project.
+This was my school project.
 It's a local website which is connected to database.
-My goal is to create user interface where you can simply compare your PC hardware with a hardware of each game in database also there will be forum for user communication.
+Goal was to create user interface where you can simply compare your PC hardware with a hardware of each game in database also there is forum for user communication.

 ## Build with